CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 - One single command to perform a Rolling Update
 - One single command to perform a Rollback
 - Minimum number of *Pods* available
-- Amount of time to wait between to iteration
+- Amount of time to wait between two iteration
 	</div>
 </div>
 <!-- .slide: data-background-transition="none" -->